Skip to Main Content

 Date/Time: TBD

-Students and faculty mentors participating in the inaugural cohort of the CRISJ Research Mentorship Program will present their research, creative, and scholarly work.
+Students and faculty mentors participating in the CRISJ Research Mentorship Program will present their research, creative, and scholarly work.
 Come listen to and engage with students and their faculty mentors as they discuss their exciting, social justice-informed research projects.
 The conference presentations center on timely, critical issues such as immigration policy, bilingualism, mental health, ethnic studies, true crime podcasts, and other engaging topics.
 The conference is free, virtual, and open to the public.

 ZOOM ID: TBD